clearcontainers/runtime/docs/limitations.md

 across the host system, the implementation of an equivalent method for these commands is potentially challenging.

-#### `docker run -m`

-The `docker run -m MEMORY` option is not currently supported.
-At the runtime level, this equates to the `linux.resources.memory` OCI configuration.
-It should be feasible to pass the relevant information through to the QEMU `-m` memory size option.
-This is also related to the `docker update` command.

-See issue [\#381](https://github.com/clearcontainers/runtime/issues/381) for more information.

 #### `docker run --cpus=`

 The `docker run --cpus=` option is not currently implemented.
 At the